GabrielFerraroDev/smartHomeAPI/README.md

 # SmartHomeAPI

 ## Description
 SmartHomeAPI is a RESTful API designed to manage smart home devices.
-Utilizing Hexagonal Architecture, it is built using technologies such as NestJS, MongoDB, TypeScript, and Docker.
+Utilizing Hexagonal Architecture, it is built using technologies such as NestJS, MongoDB, TypeScript,Docker and Kubernets.

 ## Features
 - Add new smart home devices